The VASRD Principles

 The only exception to this would be if your choice of using civilian services can be proven to be a result of impaired judgment that is a result of a ratable condition.
 So if you are suffering from dementia and went to a doctor for a foot problem outside of the military because you couldn’t remember who your doctor was or where to go, then you could still be rated for the foot condition and it’s side effects, especially since dementia that severe is definitely unfitting and ratable.

-Failure to Comply with Prescribed Treatment: A condition could also not be eligible for rating, or at least a high rating, if a soldier unreasonably refuses proper treatments and therapy.
-If a physician properly counsels the soldier about their condition and the various treatment options, but the soldier refuses to follow any guidance or treatments (diets, activities, not using alcohol or drugs, etc.), then the rating would be reduced.
-So if a soldier has asthma and is told to stop smoking, but continues and the asthma gets worse, then the rating for asthma would be reduced by how much the physicians and the Rating Authorities feel that the smoking made the asthma worse.
+Failure to Comply with Prescribed Treatment: A condition could also not be eligible for rating, or at least a high rating, if a veteran unreasonably refuses proper treatments and therapy.
+If a physician properly counsels the veteran about their condition and the various treatment options, but the veteran refuses to follow any guidance or treatments (diets, activities, not using alcohol or drugs, etc.), then the rating would be reduced.
+So if a veteran has asthma and is told to stop smoking, but continues and the asthma gets worse, then the rating for asthma would be reduced by how much the physicians and the Rating Authorities feel that the smoking made the asthma worse.
 So instead of receiving 30%, they may only receive 10%.

 Pyramiding (§4.14): A single condition/symptom can only be rated once!
 As we talked about under coding options, a single condition could fit a couple of different codes, but rating a single condition more than once under different codes is not allowed.
 Now there are some particular cases where, say, a low back condition that has very limited motion and also affects the nerve creating severe nerve pain down the leg could be rated as two separate conditions.
 The first would be the limited motion of the back itself and the second would be the nerve pain down the leg.

-Note: For DoD only, each part in and of itself must make the soldier Unfit for Duty for both to be rated.
+Note: For DoD only, each part in and of itself must make the service-member Unfit for Duty for both to be rated.

 Rating two aspects of the same condition really doesn’t happen that often.
 Most of the time a single rating satisfactorily covers all aspects of the condition.
 Overall, the main rule is only one rating per condition.